VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > evaluate the usage patterns on the different aggregates in your system
 > to determine which storage mechanism is the most cost effective.
 It
 > may turn out that different storage mechanisms make sense for
 > different aggregate types.
-You may be able to intoduce optimizations
+You may be able to introduce optimizations
 > that lower your costs, for example by using caching to reduce the
 > number of storage transactions.